marcin-mazurek/mock-office/readme.md

 ### Usage
+At first you need to install dependencies with npm.

+`npm i`

-To start electron app, type:
+To start electron app:

 `npm run start`

 ### Development
-To start app development, type:
+To start app development:

 `npm run dev`